harryf/comedy/docs/_shows/20190903_Kontiki_3rd_September_2019.md

 >
 > We have a bit of a cowardly crowd here.
 >
-> Who will throw the first note?
+> Who will throw the first?
 >
-> It's not going to happen.
+> No, it's not going to happen.
 >
 > Maybe you just don't hate me enough yet.
 >